Harikesh-S/learn-opengl-rust/README.md

 #### Stencil Buffer

-Using the stencil buffer to implement object outlining (incomplete - only works when moving the camera, but this looks cool?)
+- Using the stencil buffer to implement object outlining.